Atletico signs Gelson on five-year deal

 "His speed and fine dribbling skills make him a valued addition to our team and a threat to the opposition's defenders."

-The Atletico squad is currently in Singapore, preparing for International Champions Cup matches against Arsenal and Paris Saint-Germain this Friday and next Tuesday (AEST).
+The Atletico squad is currently in Singapore, preparing for International Champions Cup matches against Arsenal and Paris Saint-Germain this Friday and next Tuesday (NZST).